arandjelovicstefan/web-project/README.md

 -  Profil page for logged users with options to save address and view orders.

 All data about registered users is saved at https://www.firebase.google.com/

+Project is still in development, some functions may not work properly.

 ## Technologies used for project